Heritage Sheep Breeds

 Shetland Sheep

 Listed as "recovering" by The Livestock Conservancy, Shetlands originated on the Shetland Islands off the coast of Scotland where they continue to thrive.
 Brought to the US in the mid 1900s, their numbers were not enough to sustain and flourish, so they were added to the priority list.
 They have done well and there are now many breeders raising them and a wide enough gene pool for them to thrive.
 The focus now is conserving the many colors and patterns that are found in the Shetland breed.
+Shetlands have been at our farm for over 20 years.

 Gulf Coast Sheep